matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 d) Path-vector algorithms: These algorithms are based on Border Gateway Protocol (BGP) and use the path information to determine the best path.
 Bellman-Ford Algorithm: It is a distance-vector algorithm which is used to find the shortest path from a single source node to all other nodes in a graph.
-Dijkstra Algorithm: It is also a distance-vector algorithm but it is used for finding the shortest path from a single source node to all other nodes in a weighted graph where the edges have non-negative weights.
+Dijkstra Algorithm: It is also a distance-vector algorithm, but it is used for finding the shortest path from a single source node to all other nodes in a weighted graph where the edges have non-negative weights.
 These are some of the algorithms that are used in routers to find paths, and the choice of algorithm depends on the specific requirements of the network and the routing protocol being used.